 Take a Look at This Example!

+Let’s check this example to clarify this topic.
 Below is an example of an opportunity with a high-priced product.
 The product’s price on Walmart is $59.99 with a free 2-days delivery.

 While writing this article, we found out that this particular item and similar items were sold for prices a few times lower than Walmart, which might mean that the competition on selling this specific product is not going to be as simple as we thought.
-Yet, we also found some evidence for a very interesting sales that can generate very nice profits.
+Yet, we also found some evidence for very interesting sales that can generate very nice profits.

 We even found a seller who managed to sell this product for nothing less than $191.96 which according to our estimation resulted in a profit of at least $100!

 You might be asking yourself if you should after all dropship products that sell on average maybe 5-10 times per month, and that is a correct thought.
 Looking for products that have a higher volume of monthly sales would mean a higher chance for you to make a sale, right?